EU: 'We'll see' if Moscow actually stops selling oil over price-cap

 Other teething problems with the new sanctions included lack of clarity on re-export of Russian oil products from EU states.

-The commission defended the price-cap, with Mamer saying: "It's about making sure oil can flow to third countries, but act prices that will significantly limit Russia's revenue".
+The commission defended the price-cap, with Mamer saying: "It's about making sure oil can flow to third countries, but at prices that will significantly limit Russia's revenue".

 Oil prices jumped on Monday amid uncertainty on future supplies, in what Mamer described as a "very liquid market".